RIVarX/rivarjs/docs/guide.md

+# Introduction
+`rivarjs` is a decentralized state management library that automates changes.
+It harmonizes concepts from the object-oriented programming (OOP) and functional reactive programming (FRP) paradigms.
+At its core, `rivarjs` introduces a datatype called `RIVar`, which stands for *Reactive Instance Variable*.<br><br>

+The term *Reactive* signifies that assignments initiate dependencies, ensuring continuous updates in response to changes.
+The term *Instance* implies that assignments can be performed externally, facilitating information hiding.

+## How It Works

+Each variable in rivarjs is implemented as an observable stream, which is generated from the various observable streams of the assigned expressions.
+This design enables independent assignments within multiple contexts that are hidden from each other.

 # Installation
 To use rivarjs, you have two options.
 First, you can install it using npm by running the following command:<br>